Gregory R. Ciottone: Career

 Ciottone's research and career interests have been in the area of Disaster Medicine.
 He has served as a consultant in more than 30 countries, including establishing 16 Disaster and Emergency Medicine training centers throughout the former Soviet Union in the 1990s.
 He also served as the Commander of the Disaster Medical Assistance Team, Massachusetts 2 (DMAT MA-2) leading it as one of the first federal teams into Ground Zero on 9/11/2001.
 In 2006, Dr. Ciottone became Editor-in Chief of Disaster Medicine, later renamed Ciottone’s Disaster Medicine for the second edition, which was released in 2016 and deemed “The leading textbook in the field” by the journal Annals of Emergency Medicine.
 Through his textbook, Ciottone first suggested the requirement that Emergency Management be a part of the knowledge base necessary for the practice of Disaster Medicine, something that is commonly accepted today.
-In addition to his textbook, he has written over 100 scholarly articles, chapters, and educational materials.
+In addition to his textbook he has written over 150 peer-reviewed articles, including a number in notable journals like New England Journal of Medicine, JAMA, and Lancet.

 In recent years, Ciottone has played a leading role in establishing a new Initiative he named Counter-Terrorism Medicine (CTM), publishing over 30 peer-reviews articles on the subject.
 Focusing on mitigation, preparedness, and response to asymmetric terrorist attacks.
 In 2017, the World Association of Disaster and Emergency Medicine (WADEM) named him the Director of their new Special Interest Group: Counter-Terrorism Medicine.

 Ciottone has served as subject matter expert for CNN, SKY news, ABC, and other major news outlets, and has given the Keynote Address or Featured Speaker presentation at numerous international conferences.
 He was recognized for "Outstanding Achievement in Support of The White House Medical Unit and the President of the United States", and has been inducted as an honorary fellow into the Royal College of Surgeons in Ireland.
 He was also the 2018 recipient of the Disaster Medical Sciences award from the American College of Emergency Physicians.
 In 2020 he won the Distinguished Service Award from the American Academy of Disaster Medicine.
+In 2024 Dr. Ciottone was awarded Doctor Honoris Causa from the Université Toulouse III - Paul Sabatier in France for his work in Disaster Medicine.